 You can create your own or use the templates provided on your team page.

-FACE-TO-FACE

-Asking in person shows how committed you are to your cause.
+FACE-TO-FACE Asking in person shows how committed you are to your cause.
 Practice what you will say in advance to feel more confident.

-appreciate the personal touch!
+PHONE Your friends will appreciate the personal touch!

 SOCIAL MEDIA